Sustainable tourism: Management aspects

 Promotion of sustainable tourism practices are often connected to the management of tourist locations by locals or the community.
 This form of tourism is based on the premise that the people living next to a resource are the ones best suited to protecting it.
 This means that the tourism activities and businesses are developed and operated by local community members, and certainly with their consent and support.
 Sustainable tourism typically involves the conservation of resources that are capitalized upon for tourism purposes.
 Locals run the businesses and are responsible for promoting the conservation messages to protect their environment.

 Community-based sustainable tourism (CBST) associates the success of the sustainability of the ecotourism location to the management practices of the communities who are directly or indirectly dependent on the location for their livelihoods.
 A salient feature of CBST is that local knowledge is usually utilized alongside wide general frameworks of ecotourism business models.
 This allows the participation of locals at the management level and typically allows a more intimate understanding of the environment.

 The use of local knowledge also means an easier entry level into a tourism industry for locals whose jobs or livelihoods are affected by the use of their environment as tourism locations.
 Environmentally sustainable development crucially depends on the presence of local support for a project.
 It has also been noted that in order for success projects must provide direct benefits for the local community.

+Furthermore, framework models for heritage tourism demonstrate that integrating community-directed governance and direct micro-economic engagement effectively mitigates cultural commodification and balances power asymmetries in indigenous travel corridors.

 However, recent research has found that economic linkages generated by CBST may only be sporadic, and that the linkages with agriculture are negatively affected by seasonality and by the small scale of the cultivated areas.
 This means that CBST may only have small-scale positive effects for these communities.

 Partnerships between governments and tourism agencies with smaller communities are not particularly effective because of the disparity in aims between the two groups, i.e. true sustainability versus mass tourism for maximum profit.
 In Honduras, such a divergence can be demonstrated where consultants from the World Bank and officials from the Institute of tourism wanted to set up a selection of 5-star hotels near various ecotourism destinations.
 But another operating approach in the region by USAID and APROECOH (an ecotourism association) promotes community-based efforts which have trained many local Hondurans.
 Grassroot organizations were more successful in Honduras.